Separate names with a comma.

 When we left is had stopped raining and after another 30 km the sun was out and it was 10 degrees.
 We stopped in at the Ghenngis complex to see if the store that had these great Mongolia stickers was open as it was closed last time we were here.
 It was not, but the ticket girl asked around and decided to grab them for us and sell them to me.

 From here we were much more comfortable temperature wise, but it was still very windy.
 We arrived to the cut off road and found the entire 25 km is paved.
 We arrived to Zuunmod at just after 5.
-The only hotel listed on the GPS and maps.me was defunct, the second “hotel” across the road was now an apartment building, and the third down the road was very very sketch ( “perfect place if it was dark and raining”).
-We asked a taxi driver and he said the other spot listed was Ender Dov 9 km away and on the road south.
+The only hotel listed on the GPS and maps.me was defunct, the second “hotel” across the road was now an apartment building, and the third down the road was very very sketch ( Sara said “perfect place if it was already dark and raining”).
+We asked a taxi driver and he said the other spot, which was also listed on Map.me.
+The Ender dov 9 km away and on the road south.
 This turns out to be a defunct hotel that is now a private home and a moldy leaking Ger camp.
 No way.
-Options are camping we would need to go back to town for at least water, but we are all pretty cold and it is windy and 9 degrees and the sun is still out, hotel in UB and drive thru town(AGGGGH), Go back to the Oasis and have to back track on the cross road and come into the city by the very easy access from the east.
-It says it is the same time, but it would take twice as long to come in from the west.
+Options are 1. camping we would need to go back to town for at least water, but we are all pretty cold and it is windy and 9 degrees with the sun is still out, 2. hotel in UB and drive at least an hour on top of the 50 min Google time thru town(AGGGGH), 3. go back to the Oasis and have to back track on the cross road and come into the city by the very easy access from the east in about an hour total.

-We messaged them at Oasis and they had 4 beds inside for us.
-We decided to go there now for Orvar to get his bike service now instead of after the Gobi and so now we will not have to come back to UB before we go to China.
+We messaged them at Oasis and they had 4 beds for us.
+We decided to go there today and for Orvar to get his bike service now instead of after the Gobi trip.
+Then we will not have to come back to UB before we go to China.
 It was like coming home….nice warm welcome, comfy beds, hot shower.
 They even reopened the kitchen for us to cook us some dinner.

 We had a warm and cozy night here at the Oasis.
 Orvar has arranged his service for today.
 The rest of us will do a little sightseeing here in UB.
 We plan to taxi in and then walk the 5 km back from the centre, visit the “government” department store and a local handicraft shop.
 We finally found a money exchange to get rid of the Rubles we had left over.
 Then it was time for some real Mongolian hot pot for lunch.
 There was a surprisingly Costco like store near the Oasis.